Riddle: I am an odd number. Take away a letter and I become even. What number am !?

 This is a great way to teach your kids how to play chess, or to have a game of kids versus adults!
 In addition to the jumbo chess, there’s a giant chair that makes a great photo prop.
 There’s also plenty of candid and humorous signs to read around the property.

-The Granite Belt Maze is open six days per week from 9 am to 5 pm (closed Wednesdays).
-Last entries are at 4 pm.
+During the school term, the Granite Belt Maze is open five days per week from 10am to 5pm (closed Tuesdays and Wednesdays).
+Last entries are at 4pm.
 During Queensland school holidays it is open every day.
 It closes Christmas Day, Boxing Day, Anzac Day, and is also shut between the 1st and 14th of February each year.

 The Granite Belt Maze is located at 364 Old Warwick Road, Glen Niven.
 To find out more, visit The Granite Belt Maze website or phone 0467824520.
 For more ideas on things to do in The Granite Belt region, check out our family-friendly itinerary to Stanthorpe and surrounds.